Abominable (2019 film): Critical response

 Brian Tallerico of RogerEbert.com gave Abominable two out of four stars, opining that it "lack[ed] the personality to distinguish it from superior animated films that cover most of the same ground."
 Similarly, Peter Travers of Rolling Stone gave the film 2.5 out of five stars, likening it to fellow DreamWorks film How to Train Your Dragon (2010).
-While praising Yi's violin music and the animated scenes featuring whooping snakes and Everest' visual wonders, he thought that Abominable failed to distinguish itself in a crowded market.
+While praising Yi's violin music and the animated scenes featuring whooping snakes and Everest's visual wonders, he thought that Abominable failed to distinguish itself in a crowded market.
 Glenn Kenny of The New York Times praised the film for its "exceptionally watchable and amiable" story and animated visual effects.

 Clarissa Loughrey of The Independent gave Abominable three out of five stars, describing the film as "occasionally original, but not quite daring enough."
 She also praised the director Jill Culton for writing Yi as a grounded and authentic female protagonist while avoiding forcing her to prove herself and shoe-horned romances.
 Nick De Semiyen of Empire magazine awarded Abominable three out of five stars.
-He praised the film for its first female animated film director Culton, female lead character Yi, and for embracing its Chinese milieu including Yi's grandma Nai Nai.
+He praised the film for its female director Culton, female lead character Yi, and for embracing its Chinese milieu including Yi's grandma Nai Nai.
 However, he observed that the film brought nothing new to the animation medium but praised it for incorporating a reference to Indiana Jones and the Last Crusade.

 Peter Bradshaw of The Guardian gave Abominable two out of five stars, regarding the yeti as a bland character and observing the film's similarities to How to Train Your Dragon and E.T. the Extra-Terrestrial.
 By contrast, Simran Hans of The Observer gave the film a more favorable review, awarding it three out of five stars.
 She praised the film for its animation effects of the yeti's magical powers and also likened the film to How to Train Your Dragon.